epythonlab/epythonlab/README.md

 #### Hi there 👋 I'm the founder of EPYTHON LAB.
-I have several years of work expereince in various positions.
+I have several years of work experience in various positions.
 Check my portfolio => https://epythonlab.github.io/myportfolio/

-- 🔭 I'm always looking for a challenging job opportunities related to Sotware Engineering, Data science and Machine Learning.
+- 🔭 I'm always looking for challenging job opportunities related to Software Engineering, Data Science, and Machine Learning.
-- 👯 I’m looking to collaborate on Kaggle Competition.
+- 👯 I’m looking to collaborate on the Kaggle Competition.
-- 💬 Ask me about python, data science, machine learning and relating questions.
+- 💬 Ask me about Python, data science, machine learning, and related questions.
 - 📫 You can reach me via the following links and learn more from me.
   <hr>